Philips Norelco Series 9000 Prestige Beard Trimmer Review

 Rounding my trip with the Philips Norelco beard trimmers (9000 Series Prestige), we have one of the company’s top-tier trimmers on the chopping block for this review.

-The lower series of Philips trimmers I have covered in reviews include the 3000 Series and 5000 Series.
+The lower series of Philips trimmers, which I have covered in reviews, includes the 3000 Series and 5000 Series.

 I won’t lie to you, my friends.
 When I first unboxed the Series 9000, my first thought was that it had more than a few similarities to a Lightsaber from Star Wars.
 However, that may be just my nerdy side showing.